+6. Click Close.

-- 6. Click Close - 7.
-The library is displayed in the Library widget and you can now drag-and-drop the UDFB (or any subprogram) of this library in any editor
+The library is displayed in the Library widget and you can now drag-and-drop the UDFB (or any subprogram) of this library in any editor.

-Figure 4-36: Use a Custom Library - Display the Library
+Figure 4-34: Use a Custom Library - Display the Library

-8. In the Dictionary toolbox, right-click on the program and choose Add variable in the menu
+7. In the Dictionary toolbox, right-click the program and select Add variable.

-Figure 4-37: Use a Custom Library - Add a Variable
+Figure 4-35: Use a Custom Library - Add variable

-9. In the Type drop-down menu, select the type defined in the external library (it can be at the bottom of the list)
+8. In the Type drop-down menu, select the type defined in the external library (it can be at the bottom of the list).